 To deal with outliers, we winsorize responses at the 2nd and 98th percentiles for all point expectations and use Huber-robust regressions.
-Twelve percent of our sample reported that they were expecting deflation over the next year; among these respondents, 59 percent anticipated deflation between zero and 10 percent.
+Twelve percent of our sample reported that they were expecting deflation over the next year; among these respondents, 60% anticipated deflation between zero and 10%.

-The raw median (across consumers and over time) response to the question on prior (that is, pre-treatment) year-ahead inflation expectations was 8 percent, with the 25th percentile at 4 percent and 75th percentile at 20 percent.
-The median posterior (that is, post-treatment) five-year average inflation expectation was 5 percent, with the 25th percentile at 2 percent and 75th percentile at 15 percent.
-After applying Huber weights, the median, 25th percentile, and 75th percentile prior expectation are 7 percent, 4 percent, and 11 percent, respectively, and 5 percent, 2 percent, and 10 percent for the posterior.
+The raw median (across consumers and over time) response to the question on prior (that is, pre-treatment) year-ahead inflation expectations was 8%, with the 25th percentile at 4% and 75th percentile at 20%.
+The median posterior (that is, post-treatment) five-year average inflation expectation was 5%, with the 25th percentile at 2% and 75th percentile at 15%.
+After applying Huber weights, the median, 25th percentile, and 75th percentile prior expectation are 7%, 4%, and 10%, respectively; and 5%, 2%, and 8% for the posterior.